zelaki/ReDi/README.md

 conda activate ReDi
 ```

-Weights for our SiT-XL/2 w/ ReDi model trained for 600  can be downloaded from [Hugging Face](https://huggingface.co/zelaki/SiT-ReDi-XL-2) 🤗:
+Weights for our SiT-XL/2 w/ ReDi model trained for 600 epochs on ImageNet256x256  can be downloaded from [Hugging Face](https://huggingface.co/zelaki/SiT-ReDi-XL-2) 🤗:

 | **Model**           | **Epochs** | **FID** | **SFID** | **IS** | **Pre** | **Rec** |
 |---------------------|---------|---------|----------|--------|----------|---------|